Brokttv/Lora-Without-Regret/README.md

 ### Conclusion

-The optimal learning rate for LoRA appears to have three degrees of freedom: rank, `alpha/r` ratio, and training regime as defined by the data and model.
+The optimal learning rate for LoRA appears to depend on three factors: rank, `alpha/r` ratio, and training regime as defined by the data and model.

 # LoRA Wihtout Regret Fine-tuning